-- It increases the risk of developing respiratory diseases.
+- It may increase the risk of developing respiratory diseases (2).

-- It increases the risk of type 2 diabetes and cardiovascular disease.
+- It may increase the risk of type 2 diabetes and cardiovascular disease (4), (5).

 Knowing the symptoms and ill effects of sleep deprivation, it is important we take the condition seriously and find ways to reverse it.
 Listed below are some of them.